Shih Tzu (pronounced “Sheet-soo”)

 with a very patient owner who is consistent and calm.

-Some of the most common health concerns in the Shih Tzu involve the eyes because they are big and protruding, but also because the Shih Tzu's coat hair continues to grow.
+Some of the most common health concerns in the Tzu involve the eyes because they are big and protruding, but also because the Shih Tzu's coat hair continues to grow.

 Hair that is not removed or tied back can iritate the eyes causing many different problems.